 There are several steps that you can take to fix your Sales Tax Problem immediately.
 Some information you should know.

 Fresh Start Tax has its main office in Ft.
-Lauderdale, Florida and the firms staff consists of Florida Sales Tax Attorneys, CPA’S, former IRS agents and former instructors who have worked hand in hand with the Florida’s Sales Tax and the Department of Revenue.
+Lauderdale, Florida and the firms staff consists of Florida Sales Tax experts such as CPA’S, former IRS agents and former instructors who have worked hand in hand with the Florida’s Sales Tax and the Department of Revenue.

 Fresh Start Tax and it’s principles have handled thousands and thousands of cases over the years, both in government service and in their professional practice.